 In this tutorial, we’ll focus on the timeout exceptions of Java socket programming.
 Our goal is to understand why these exceptions occur, and how to handle them.

 2. Java Sockets and Timeouts

 In general, a socket is a combination of an IP address and a port number.
-Each socket is assigned with a specific port number that is used to identify the service.
+Each socket is assigned a specific port number that’s used to identify the service.

 Connection-based services use TCP-based stream sockets.
 For this reason, Java provides the java.net.Socket class for client-side programming.
-On the other hand, server-side TCP/IP programming makes use of the java.net.ServerSocket class.
+Conversely, server-side TCP/IP programming makes use of the java.net.ServerSocket class.

 3. Connection Timed Out